dataleonlabs/yap/README.md

 import typeDefs from "./schema.graphql";
 import resolvers from "./resolvers.ts";

-// The Yap constructor requires three parameters:
-// your schema definition and resolvers. const app = new Yap({ typeDefs, resolvers });
+// Your schema definition and resolvers GraphQL const app = new Yap({ typeDefs, resolvers });

 // A simple handler for AWS Lambda.